Announcing Privacy Hub and the Future of Privacy-Preserving Technologies

 Founder & President

-This is a major milestone for Datavant, and a huge step forward on our mission to connect the world’s health data to improve patient outcomes.
-Moreover, we believe it will unlock a step change in how technology is applied to both preserve data utility and protect patient privacy.
+This is a huge step forward on our mission to connect the world’s health data to improve patient outcomes.
+Moreover, it will unlock a step change in how technology is applied to both preserve health data utility and protect patient privacy.

-This post will walk you through the problems we solve for customers and patients, what Privacy Hub is, why we acquired Mirador, and how we see the landscape of privacy-preserving technology evolving over time.
+This post will explore the problems Datavant solves for customers and patients, what Privacy Hub is, why we acquired Mirador, and how we see the landscape of privacy-preserving technology evolving over time.

 The State of Patient Privacy Protection in Health Data Exchange

 Across the country, thousands of organizations are trying to bring together disparate de-identified health datasets for analytics.
-Whether sponsoring an oncology registry, building a model to find rare disease patients, or trying to understand the quality and cost of care, one of the major challenges that organizations run into is ensuring that the health datasets they are bringing together are adequately de-identified to protect patient privacy.
+Whether sponsoring an oncology registry, building a model to find rare disease patients, or trying to understand the quality and cost of healthcare, one of the major challenges that organizations run into is ensuring health data is adequately de-identified to protect patient privacy.

-In practice, I believe that it is possible to simultaneously improve patient privacy and data utility — in short, we are nowhere close to the efficient frontier.
-The way we get there is with advanced, expert-informed technologies that can make sure that differing needs for privacy protection and research — like faster, more seamless de-identification processes, more analytics-friendly data, and complete privacy preservation — are not competing with each other, but rather, are being addressed at the same time.
+In practice, I believe that it is possible to simultaneously improve patient privacy and health data utility — in short, we are nowhere close to the efficient frontier.
+The way we get there is with advanced, expert-informed technologies that ensure differing needs for patient privacy protection and research — like faster, more seamless de-identification processes, more analytics-friendly data, and complete patient privacy preservation — are not competing with each other, but rather, are being addressed together.

 HIPAA and How De-Identification is Applied